John Crabbie: Military career

-Crabbie served in the First World War for 3rd (Perthshire) Battalion, Royal Highlanders (Black Watch).
-He started as a Second Lieutenant but was promoted to Lieutenant (while Temporary Captain) on 12 August 1915.
+Crabbie served in the First World War with the 3rd (Perthshire) Battalion, Royal Highlanders (Black Watch).
+He started as a second lieutenant but was promoted to lieutenant (while temporary captain) on 12 August 1915.

 Outside of rugby

-Crabbie became an Advocate.
+Crabbie became an advocate.
 He also became a Freemason in Lodge Blairhoyle.
-He became the Provincial Grand Master of Perthshire West, a post which he held for twenty years.
+He became the Provincial Grand Master of Perthshire West, a post which he held for 20 years.

 Family

 He was the brother of George Crabbie who was also capped for Scotland.